no fees until you get paid

 Fault in Indianapolis Motorcycle Crashes

 More often than not, the driver of the vehicle that hit you will be found liable for your damages.
-He or she could have been speeding, traveling too closely, making an illegal turn, driving while fatigued, driving distracted, or even operating the vehicle while under the influence of drugs or alcohol.
+They could have been speeding, traveling too closely, making an illegal turn, driving while fatigued, driving distracted, or even operating the vehicle while under the influence of drugs or alcohol.

 Notoriously Difficult Insurance Companies

-Insurance companies like to use the stereotypical “reckless biker” image to their advantage when making decisions about motorcyclists’ claims for compensation.
+Insurance companies like to use the stereotypical reckless biker image to their advantage when making decisions about motorcyclists’ claims for compensation.
 This highly frowned-upon practice of pretending that all bikers are reckless heathens of the roads is not only unethical, but simply dishonest.
+Unfortunately, those stereotypes can hurt your injury claim.

 By using an unfair stigma, the insurer hopes to lower the amount it will be required to settle for in your case.
 By working with a qualified motorcycle accident lawyer in Indianapolis, you will be able to prevent this unwarranted blame from being applied to you.
 We have zero tolerance for insurance companies that prioritize their monetary needs above the needs of victims, and we know how to fight back.